 Scientists think that a study, which has been a cornerstone in evolutionary biology for the last five decades, could be wrong.

-Ecologist and evolutionary biologist Patricia Gowaty and her colleagues Yong-Kyu Kim and Wyatt Anderson published their findings in the journal PNAS¹.
+Ecologist and evolutionary biologist Patricia Gowaty and her colleagues Yong-Kyu Kim and Wyatt Anderson published their findings in the journal Proceedings of the National Academy of Sciences (PNAS).
 The original study was done in 1948 by geneticist A. J. Bateman, who showed that the male fruit fly’s (Drosophila melanogaster) strategy was to mate with as many females as possible, whereas the females’ strategy was to be more discriminating amongst the available males.
 Male reproductive success correlated positively with the number of mates, but for females, it didn’t.

 After the findings, promiscuous males and choosy females, were cited in a 1972 paper, the “Bateman principle” as it became known started turning up everywhere.